 Not vaccinated?
 There are several opportunities for you in West Michigan including both scheduled appointments and walk-ins.
 Visit vaccinatewestmi.com for details.

-The Parks & Recreation Commission reviewed and approved the Manhattan Park Multi-Use Trails proposal at its April 12 meeting.
-This project will be presented to the City Commission on May 17 for conceptual approval.
-Should the projects be approved, we will continue to collaborate with the West Michigan Mountain Biking Alliance and specific work will be presented to the Commission for further approval.
+The City Commission reviewed and approved the proposed conceptual plans for the Manhattan Park Multi-Use Trails at its May 17 meeting.
+The City will continue to collaborate with the West Michigan Mountain Biking Alliance.
+Please note specific plans will be presented to the Commission for further approval in the near future.

-You can learn more about this project at eastgr.org/manhattanpark, which provides background information, several resources and FAQs.
+You can learn more and stay updated about this project by continuing to subscribe to the East Express, following us on Facebook and visiting eastgr.org/manhattanpark, which provides background information, several resources and FAQs.

-Save the date for the Reeds Lake Run on Saturday, June 26!
-All ages can participate in this family-friendly event.
+Register for the Reeds Lake Run!
+This community favorite event will take place on Saturday, June 26 and all are welcome to participate.
 For more information, registration and volunteer sign-ups, visit reedslakerun.com.

 An updated plan will be presented to the Commission at its June 7 meeting for further review and consideration.
 Mobility/Bike Action Plan documents, including plan updates and draft plan, are available at eastgr.org/2020mobilityplan.

-The first actionable road segment included in the plan is the 2021 Hall Street Project, which will begin in June.
+The first road segment to see improvements is the 2021 Hall Street Project, which will begin in June.
 The Mobility/Bike Action plan draft identified Hall Street as an actionable priority with suggested treatment options.
 City staff and consultants engaged with residents and the community to align planned changes.
 For more information on the Hall Street project, please visit eastgr.org/hallstreet.

-If you have any questions regarding this work, please call the local Consumers Energy work planner at 616.530.4306.
+If you have any questions regarding this work, please call our local work planner at 616.530.4306.